working-agile/price-calculator-python/README.md

 Simplified version of the Refactoring exercise from Axel W. Berle's Scrum Alliance CSD training course.

 ### What is this repository for? ###

-* Refactoring for basic Clean Coding and SOLID principles
+* Refactoring for basic clean coding and SOLID principles

+### What is this branch for? ###

+* Demonstrate how to make the `Singleton pattern` testable.

 ### What should you do here?

-* Check out how the following techniques have been applied:

-> `Scenario Template`
+* Try to figure out strategies to make this code testable.

 ### Branches

 * 1-price-calculator-manual-test: no documentation is found, only a "manual" automated test.
+* 1b-price-calculator-singleton-example: make singleton testable, remove dependencies
 * 2-price-calculator-with-unit-test: code is covered by unit tests.
 * 3-price-calculator-renamed: methods and variables renamed
 * 3b-price-calculator-SRP: main class broken down into smaller more cohesive classes
 * 4-price-calculator-OCP: extension by inheritance
 * 5a-price-calculator-LSP: introduction of a new training course type: OD-SF
 * 5b-price-calculator-LSP: a solution, breaking the Liskov Substitution Principle

-* 10a-price-calculator-BDD: setup for first scenario
-* 10b-price-calculator-BDD-implementation: implementation

 ### Business Rules